joos2010kj/Games/README.md

 This repo holds a collection of games I have made in Java, JavaScript, and C++.
 As a passionate coder who does not like to "play" games but love to "make and develop" games, I have uploaded a series of games I have made in multiple languages to this repo.

+Quick Note: All of my works written in JavaScript use p5.js library!

 ### JAVA
 1. [Cross](https://github.com/joos2010kj/Games/tree/master/Java)
     - A simplified, clone version of the classic game Frogger, Cross is a game where the player has to cross a series of disjointed platforms and get to the right-end side from the left-end side as quickly as possible using only two keys -- LEFT ARROW & RIGHT ARROW.
 The clock will be ticking, the number of deaths will be recorded, and the player will be respawned in the very beginning after each death, so try to cross as quickly yet calmly as possible!